Iamthelaw/notes/✅ code-complete.md

 Older programmers tend to be viewed with suspicion not just because they might be out of touch with specific technology but because they might never have been exposed to basic programming concepts that became well known after they left school.

-“We want a programmer with five years of C programming experience” is a silly state- ment.
-If a programmer hasn’t learned C after a year or two, the next three years won’t make much difference.
-This kind of “experience” has little relationship to performance.

 Older programmers sometimes feel they’ve already earned their stripes and resent having to prove themselves year after year.

 #### Gonzo Programming

-Those all-night programming stints make you feel like the greatest pro- grammer in the world, but then you have to spend several weeks correcting the defects you installed during your blaze of glory.
+Those all-night programming stints make you feel like the greatest programmer in the world, but then you have to spend several weeks correcting the defects you installed during your blaze of glory.

 ### 33.9 Habits

-When was the last time you seri- ously questioned your formatting style?
+When was the last time you seriously questioned your formatting style?

-For example, programmers tend to check loop indexes carefully and not to check assignment statements, which makes errors in assignment statements much harder to find than errors in loop indexes

-If you have to choose between making code fast and making it readable, and you make the same choice every time, you’re not really choosing—you’re responding out of habit.
+If you have to choose between making code fast and making it readable, and you make the same choice every time, you’re not really choosing — **you’re responding out of habit**.

 After you’ve been programming a long time, it’s hard to suddenly start saying, “How do I make this loop faster?” or “How do I make this code more readable?”
 These are habits that good programmers develop early.

-You can’t replace a bad habit with no habit at all.

 It’s easier to replace an old habit with a new one than it is to eliminate one altogether.
-In program- ming, try to develop new habits that work.
+In programming, try to develop new habits that work.
 Develop the habits of writing a class in pseudocode before coding it and carefully reading the code before compiling it, for instance.

 > Your personal character directly affects your ability to write computer programs.